Factbox - Countries that recognise Libyan rebel council

 United States

-* The African Union Commission's Chairman Jean Ping has accepted that Muammar Gaddafi was a defeated man but stopped short of officially recognising the NTC, reiterating the bloc's call for an inclusive government ahead of elections.

-* China has not formally recognised the NTC, but has said it had "always attached significance to (its) important role."
+* China has not formally recognised the NTC, but said on Wednesday it had "always attached significance to (its) important role."

-* Russian President Dmitry Medvedev said Moscow might establish formal relations with the rebels if they were able to "unite the country for a new democratic start."
+* Russian President Dmitry Medvedev said on Wednesday that Moscow might establish formal relations with the rebels if they were able to "unite the country for a new democratic start."